contiver/shiftcipher/README.md

-shiftcipher
+Shiftcipher
 ===========
-Shift cipher encryptor and decryptor, mainly for learning purposes.
+Shift cipher encryptor and decryptor for the English language, mainly for learning purposes.
-It currently supports only the English language (expects letters [A-Za-z]), and has automatic decryption (based on letter frequency analysis) only for English.

 Build
 -----